 Parkinson Partners, LLC (PPLLC) was founded and is owned by Parkinson’s disease expert, Katherine Autin.
 Since 2004, she has been an outspoken advocate for individuals with Parkinson’s disease (PD) and their families.
 Katherine has become increasingly active on the national stage as educator, trainer, speaker, and consultant to the PD community and those who care for them.
 As a healthcare consultant, she is an individual patient advocate and trainer for medical and non medical organizations; teaching them about the complexities of this incredibly frustrating disease.
+In 2018, Katherine became one of the first in the country to be recognized nationally as a Board Certified Patient Advocate (BCPA), a new healthcare designation.
+She was the first in the state of Kentucky to become a Board Certified Patient Advocate.
 She is also a patient advocate and care partner for her husband, John David, known as David, who was diagnosed with Parkinson’s Disease in 2004.

 As Director of Support Services for Parkinson’s disease (PD) patients at the Parkinson Support Center of Kentuckiana in Louisville, Kentucky, she developed and led PD support groups, trained facilitators/leaders for these groups, and educated and helped hundreds of people with Parkinson’s disease and their care partners and families with the day-to-day challenges of PD by providing practical information and effective strategies for living well with PD.
 It was during this time that Katherine became aware of an important element missing from the care and support available for individuals with Parkinson’s, that of effective individual patient advocacy.